Last Updated on September 25, 2019

 I used the basic cycle with the dark crust setting.

 After five or ten minutes of kneading check to see how the dough is doing.
 It should be a smooth, round ball.
-If it’s too dry add liquid a tablespoon at a time until it looks as desired.
+If it’s too dry add liquid a teaspoon at a time until it looks as desired.
 If it looks too wet, add flour a tablespoon at a time until it looks OK.